 In the eyes of the BOC, there are two general levels of CEUs, with multiple categories within each level.

-- Level 1 refers to BOC-approved courses: Evidence-Based Practice (EBP) and Category A.
+- Level 1 refers to BOC-approved courses: Category A courses, programs, or activities (formerly EBP)

 - Level 2 refers to CEU courses that are not BOC-approved: Categories B, C, and D.

-You won’t need to complete a CEU course in every category; however, the BOC does specify a minimum number of EBP courses and a maximum number of non-EBP courses.
+You won’t need to complete a CEU course in every category; however, the BOC does specify a minimum number of Category A (level 1) courses and a maximum number of level 2 courses.
 The tables below display those requirements by category.
 Later we’ll look more closely at the different categories themselves.

 How to Report Athletic Training CEUs